cnourrcier/TodoListApp/README.md

 - added an additional error handling message in load_tasks() function to address potentially corrupted files.

 - added additional validation feature in add_task() function to handle empty user input.

+- added feature for user to input priority ranking for each task based on 1 - High , 2 - Medium, and 3 - Low priority.